jyothishkjames/Music-Genre-Classification/README.md

 Step2: Label the train and test dataset with the respective Genre.

-Step3: Extract the features of the train and test dataset using MFCC feature extraction algorithm.
+Step3: Extract the features of train and test dataset using MFCC feature extraction algorithm.

 Step4: Store the extracted features as a Pickle file.